 If you like, you can use a tulip twist to make something of a mouth on the dinosaur’s head.
-I think that the look is not worth the effort and prefer to simply use a marker to add personality to the balloon sculpture.
-Also, I feel that a tulip twist makes for a distinct neck that lacks the look of a smooth transition from a head to neck on the dinosaur.
+If you like the look as is, the extra step is probably not worth the effort.
+However, a tulip twist makes for a distinct neck that lacks the look of a smooth transition from a head to neck on the dinosaur.

 Among the dinosaur balloon animals taught here, the brontosaurus or apatosaurus style dinosaur is the easiest and fastest version to make.